 The Center consists of three axes: research with the respective specialist working groups, internal services for structural maintenance and technical support and teaching with emphasis on PhD programmes and postgraduate education.
 This includes a PhD in Biomedical Engineering (N790) and a PhD in Medical Physics (N094).
 The “Medical Physics” degree course is directed at physicists who want to pursue a career as medical physicists in a clinical environment.
 The Center has a series of technical facilities to support the scientific work at the university.
 It is currently located within Vienna General Hospital (Währinger Gürtel 18-20).

-The Institute of Cancer Research is part of the Medical University of Vienna’s Department of Medicine I and the Comprehensive Cancer Center and its current address is Borschkegasse 8a.
+The Center of Cancer Research of the Medical University of Vienna is member of the Comprehensive Cancer Center and its current address is Borschkegasse 8a.
 Alongside basic cancer research, translational cancer research is a top priority; it offers comprehensive education and advanced training to both graduate and postgraduate level.